-Mount Lincoln is a high mountain peak at an elevation of 4.222m (13,854ft) above the sea level, located in Park County, in the U.S. state of Colorado.
-It's one of the highest roads of the USA.
+Mount Lincoln is a high mountain peak located in Park County, in the U.S. state of Colorado.
+An old mining road climbs up to 4.297m (14,097ft) above the sea level, just below the peak.
+It's one of the highest roads of USA.

-The trail to the summit is called Mt.
-Lincoln Road (AKA Crest Drive).
-It’s an old mining road.
-Keep an eye on the weather for thunderstorms and lightning.
-Near the summit there are remants of several abandoned old mining buildings.
+Located on south side of the ridge, the road is totally impassable in winters, often until July 4th or later.
+This is a great trail that offers a little bit of everything -- rocky challenges, fantastic scenery, Colorado history, and access to some great hiking and fishing.
+Near the summit there are remnants of several abandoned old mining buildings.
 The road can be driven in many stock SUVs equipped with 4x4 & higher clearance.
 However, the road is continuously rocky and does present some degree of clearance challenges for stock SUVs.

 Pic: Mr. R